ChristopherFritz/WaniKani-Book-Club-Generator/README.md

 `Color page numbers`: When checked, page numbers are colored in pastel colors, with repeated page numbers sharing a color.
 This allows a subtle visual grouping of vocabulary words from the same page.

+These fields are only applicable for generating a new vocabulary spreadsheet.
+Once the spreadsheet has been generated, adjusting these values will not impact the existing spreadsheet.

 ## Template Placeholders

 Templates use placeholders to insert text from a book/volume into a template's output.